Peter Malinauskas: Premier of South Australia (2022–present)

+First term (2022–2026)

 In May 2022, the government ended South Australia's state of emergency for the COVID-19 pandemic in South Australia, after 793 consecutive days.

 Soon after the election, Malinauskas pledged to implement a state-based First Nations Voice to Parliament, as well as restarting treaty talks and greater investment in areas affecting Aboriginal South Australians.
 In July 2022 Dale Agius was appointed as the state's first Commissioner for First Nations Voice, with the role commencing in August.
 The South Australian state-based Voice was delayed until 2024, because of the 2023 Australian Indigenous Voice referendum.
 Elections took place on 16 March 2024, with Maher describing it as a successful election despite the low turnout, saying that it would take time to build awareness and engagement.

-In April 2024, after a public outcry following the announcement that a developer was going to gut the historic Crown & Anchor pub, famed for its live music, and build high-rise student housing above its facade, Malinauskas intervened, placing the building was under provisional state heritage-listing to protect it until its heritage values could be fully assessed, a decision supported by opposition leader David Speirs.
+In April 2024, after a public outcry following the announcement that a developer was going to gut the historic Crown & Anchor pub, famed for its live music, and build high-rise student housing above its facade, Malinauskas intervened, placing the building under provisional state heritage-listing to protect it until its heritage values could be fully assessed, a decision supported by opposition leader David Speirs.

 Also in April 2024, Malinauskas intervened to launch a review panel to examine a plan to restructure the South Australian Museum, which had included cutting out 27 research positions.
 He said that both the previous government and his government had made cuts to the museum's budget.

 The Malinauskas government introduced a range of initiatives, including educational reforms.
 One of these is introducing compulsory civics subject into the school curriculum.
 It has also introduced a number of 24/7 pharmacies, and continued efforts to reduce ambulance ramping through investments in increased bed capacity and building ambulance stations.

 On 8 September 2024, the Malinauskas government proposed a new law, in the Children (Social Media Safety) Bill 2024, to ban children under 14 from accessing social media, and to require parental consent for children aged 14 and 15.
 The bill followed a review by the former Chief Justice of the High Court, Robert French.
 Shortly afterwards, Malinauskas supported the federal Labor government's age verification system for social media use.

 On 27 November 2024, the Electoral (Accountability and Integrity) Amendment Act 2024 was passed.
 The Act bans political donations and imposes mandatory expenditure caps on parties, candidates, and third parties.
 It is the first such law reform in the world.

+In January 2026, Malinauskas called upon the Adelaide Writers' Week to ban Palestinian-Australian author Randa Abdel-Fattah for her pro-Palestinian comments, culminating in the Adelaide Writers' Week boycott.
+As a result of the boycott, the festival was cancelled.
+Malinauskas had previously alluded to potentially defunding the festival, a move he ruled out as an example of Putinism.
+His intervention led to intense discussion around political interference and freedom of political communication.
+Malinauskas denied responsibility for the cancellation of Adelaide Writers' Week.